Primary

 Stand on the center of the band with both feet to anchor it securely.
 Control the eccentric—do not let the band snap your arms back down.
 The band wants to pull you down fast, so resist it deliberately for maximum time under tension.

-Want Resistance Band Curl in your program?
+See where Resistance Band Curl fits in your weekly plan

 Stand on the center of a resistance band.